TyronSamaroo/algos-assignment-greedy-and-graphs/README.md

 * first(e)>= 0 the first train of the day that passes through u to v
 * freq(e) > 0 how frequently the train comes from u to v

 So the train passes through that a station at first(e), first(e) + freq(e), first(e) + 2freq(e), and so on...
 Transfers are also super efficient because the platforms are well designed.
+S
-So you can assume that as soon as you arrive at somewhere to get off, <b>if</b> your transfer train arrives at the same time you can catch it. <br> With your copy of the map, you store the data in files and want to make an API that'll tell you the shortest time it takes to get from a station S to station T at a certain starting time.
+****o you can assume that as soon as you arrive at somewhere to get off, <b>if</b> your transfer train arrives at the same time you can catch it. <br> With your copy of the map, you store the data in files and want to make an API that'll tell you the shortest time it takes to get from a station S to station T at a certain starting time.
 Since you are the only one using the API, you just care about getting places from a single starting station.
 For the API, you'll design an algorithm.
 You don't care how many transfers you have to make.

 <b>Given</b>: starting time X minutes from 5:30am, station S, station T, three adjacency matrices (one for length(e), another for first(e), another for freq(e)).
 The first(e) adjacency matrix could just contain the first arrival time as number of minutes from 5:30am, so 6:01am would be 31.<br>
 <b>Goal</b>: Find the shortest time it would take to get from S to T.